Do I need legal cover on my car insurance?

 What is legal cover?

-Legal cover under your car insurance will pay for the legal costs and uninsured losses you may incur if you are involved in a car accident that wasn’t your fault.
+Car insurance legal cover is designed to pay for your legal costs and uninsured losses if you are involved in a car accident that wasn’t your fault.

-Legal cover, sometimes referred to as legal expenses, is not a legal requirement, but may be included as standard, or can be added as an optional extra to your comprehensive car insurance policy.
+Legal cover (sometimes referred to as “legal expenses”) is not a legal requirement, but could ultimately save you money in the long run.
+If it’s not included as standard, it can usually be added as an optional extra to your car insurance policy for extra peace of mind.

 If you’re unsure whether you already have this cover, it’s worth speaking to your insurer to double check.

-Unfortunately, accidents do happen, and even careful and considerate drivers can sometimes be caught up in an accident through no fault of their own.
-If this happens, a comprehensive car insurance policy won’t necessarily offer protection against all of the possible losses involved, such as a loss of earnings due to injury.
+Unfortunately, even careful and considerate drivers can sometimes be caught up in an accident through no fault of their own.

-Legal costs can ramp up very quickly when it comes to car accidents, so taking out legal cover could remove the stress of having to arrange and pay for your own legal representation after an accident.
+It’s also important to remember that legal costs can ramp up very quickly after a car accident – particularly if someone’s been injured.
+Legal cover removes the stress of having to arrange and pay for your own legal representation after an accident.
+Many providers also provide a 24 hour legal helpline to support with any motoring related legal matters.

 Can I remove the cover once it’s been added?